 Cedar Park resident wins $1 million Powerball prize

-CEDAR PARK, Texas - One lucky Cedar Park resident won $1 million in the Powerball lottery drawing on October 31.
+CEDAR PARK, Texas - The winning ticket for the $2 billion Powerball jackpot may have been sold in California but one lucky Cedar Park resident won $1 million in the lottery drawing on October 31.

 The anonymous winner just claimed their prize.